Brad Tilden: Philanthropy

 Tilden is a longtime advocate for education and youth career development.
 Each year, Tilden and his family support a college scholarship through the Highline Schools Foundation and, in 2014, led efforts to secure a bond to build two new schools in the Highline School District.
-He is also a major proponent of Aviation Day, which Alaska Airlines hosts to teach youths about career opportunities in the aviation industry, and an early supporter of Raisbeck Aviation High School at the Museum of Flight.
+He is also a major proponent of Aviation Day, which Alaska Airlines hosts to teach youth about career opportunities in the aviation industry, and an early supporter of Raisbeck Aviation High School at the Museum of Flight.

 Tilden and Alaska Airlines host an annual scholarship celebration with Highline Public Schools students and Russell Wilson.
 During his time on the Chief Seattle Council of Boy Scouts of America, Tilden called for the organization to accept openly gay scouts.

 Tilden is currently serving as National Chair of Scouting America, and he is a board member of the Washington Roundtable, Nordstrom, and the Seattle Metropolitan Chamber of Commerce (which he formerly chaired).